 Series A in 2018

-Thirty Madison, Inc. is a digital health company based in Astoria, New York, that operates web-based platforms tailored to patients with chronic conditions.
-Founded in 2016, the company offers a range of specialized healthcare brands, including Keeps for men’s hair loss, Cove for migraines, Picnic for allergies, Facet for skin conditions, and NURX for sexual health.
-Each brand is designed to provide personalized treatments and care, addressing the unique needs of its community.
-By focusing on specific ongoing conditions, Thirty Madison seeks to empower individuals through accessible and effective healthcare solutions, facilitating exceptional outcomes for patients over a lifetime of care.
+Thirty Madison, Inc. is a digital health company based in Astoria, New York, that focuses on providing specialized healthcare solutions for patients with chronic conditions.
+Founded in 2016, the company operates several condition-specific brands, including Keeps, which offers a subscription-based service for men’s hair loss prevention; Cove, which provides online consultations and prescriptions for migraine treatment; Picnic, targeting allergies; Facet for skin conditions; and NURX for sexual health.
+Each brand is designed to address the unique needs of its community, offering personalized treatments and support.
+Thirty Madison emphasizes a human-centered approach, empowering individuals with accessible and effective healthcare solutions tailored to their ongoing conditions.

 Clare